BioWare: Technology

 Between 1998 and 2011, BioWare developed a number of in-house video game engines to serve as technical basis for their games.
 Some of these engines were then licensed to other companies to develop their own games.
 Others came with modding toolkits, allowing the fan community to implement original adventures using the technology of BioWare's games.

 BioWare created the Infinity Engine to use it as a core component for development of the Baldur's Gate series (1998–2001), which were 2D role-playing video games based on Dungeons & Dragons.
 The engine was also used by Black Isle Studios to create the critically acclaimed Planescape: Torment (1999) and the Icewind Dale series (2000–2002).
 When Beamdog sought out a license from BioWare and started engineering enhanced versions of these games in 2012, they created an updated version of the Infinity Engine, referred to as the "Infinity Enhanced Engine" (alternatively Infinity Plus Engine or Infinity Bless Engine).

 The Aurora Engine was the successor to the Infinity Engine, featuring full 3D environments, real-time lighting and shadows, and surround sound.
-BioWare used the Aurora Engine to produce their 2002 Neverwinter Nights, as well as two expansion packs.
+BioWare used the Aurora Engine to produce its 2002 Neverwinter Nights, as well as two expansion packs.
 The game included the Aurora toolset, a collection of tools allowing users to create their own digital adventure modules to be played either in single-player or in online multiplayer.
 The toolset enjoyed great popularity among the modding community, with over a thousand fan-made modules produced in it within half a year after the release.
 Obsidian Entertainment (successor to Black Isle Studios) used an updated version of BioWare's Aurora, titled "Electron Engine", to produce Neverwinter Nights 2 (2006) and its three expansion packs (2007–2009).
 Like the original, the Electron toolset was released with the game.
 The Polish studio CD Projekt Red used the Aurora Engine to develop The Witcher, the 2007 video game adaptation of the Polish fantasy novel series, although the rendering module was rewritten from scratch.